TosbackCgusBridge-Bot/CGUs-versions/Mattel/Privacy Policy.md

 *   Recall Information
 *   Modern Slavery Act Transparency Statement
 *   Submit Product Ideas
-*   Updated Privacy Statement

-Follow Mattel

 *   Terms &.
 Conditions

-*   Do Not Sell My Personal Information (ADCHOICES)
+Follow Mattel

+*   Updated Privacy Statement
+*   Cookies &.
+Technologies

 *   © 2019 Mattel.
 All Rights Reserved

 Do you want to continue?
 You are about to visit a website that operates under a separate privacy policy and other terms.